piranha1983/project-24-25/README.md

 The recursive input format for a piece is designed to succinctly represent shapes through a hierarchical structure.

-The format begins with an integer specifying the side length of the grid, followed by the recursive structure of the grid.
+The format begins with an integer specifying the side length of the grid, followed by an integer specifying the color (1-255), followed by the recursive structure of the grid.
 In general terms, the grid is expressed as a quadruple which stores the four quadrants in the following order: top-left (TL), top-right (TR), bottom-left (BL), and bottom-right (BR).

 Specifically, a quadrant can be one of the following three things: